ez1z/unipath/README.md

 - Email: [eagamyradovv@gmail.com](mailto:eagamyradovv@gmail.com)
 - Instagram: find the link on the maintainer's [GitHub profile](https://github.com/ez1z)

-The maintainer will create an account for you in the Supabase `admins` table.
+The maintainer will create an account for you in the Supabase `admins` table with the appropriate role.

 ### Admin Sign-In

 Go to `/admin/signin` and enter the email + password provided to you.
 There is no self-registration for admin accounts.

+### Admin Dashboard

+Once signed in, admins see a dashboard with:

+- **Quick links** to manage universities, scholarships, and admin accounts
+- **Audit log** of recent actions (who did what and when)
+- **Analytics** (superuser only) — usage trends, user engagement, AI assistant metrics
+- **System logs** (superuser only) — error log viewer for debugging and monitoring

 ### Managing Universities and Scholarships